 Anybody who lives in Bramerton is automatically a member of the Bramerton Society.
 This organisation has been in existence since 1996 and was set up with a focus on planning and conservation.
 Today the emphasis is broader, and the emphasis is on providing opportunities for residents meet one another for social gatherings.

 Each year the Society holds an annual general meeting (AGM) which is open to all residents.
 At this meeting there are elections for the posts of chair, secretary and treasurer, and for other members of the committee.
 At the AGM the chair presents an account of the past year and the treasurer presents the accounts.
-Following the AGM in April 2016 the chair is Jane Wheeldon email@example.com the secretary is Jane Edwards firstname.lastname@example.org and the treasurer is Jennie Marshall email@example.com.
+Following the AGM in April 2016 the chair is Jane Wheeldon email@example.com and the secretary is Jane Edwards firstname.lastname@example.org .

 The Queen’s 90th birthday Bramerton village party

 On 12 June 2016 the Bramerton Society will be holding a picnic at the recreation ground and village hall to celebrate the Queen’s 90th birthday.
 There will be live music, a special family birthday party treasure hunt, plus other great activities.
 Cream teas and a glass of bubbly will be served at no charge to parishioners, but please bring any other food and drink as you wish, plus chairs, blankets, and outdoor games and make the afternoon a special occasion.

 All parishioners should receive a personal invitation in the next few days.
 To help with the catering please return your reply slip by 30 May.
 If you haven’t received it by 20 May please email one of the officers (details above).

 4:30 The loyal toast to HM the Queen